MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 When you host APIs using Azure API Management, you can modify their behavior without rewriting code, by using policies.

-As a developer for a board game company, you decide to implement caching for the Board Pricing API.
-First, add the API to Azure API Management and then write your caching policies.
+As the developer for a board game company, you decide to implement caching for the Board Pricing API.
+You first need to add the API to Azure API Management and then write your caching policies.
+We'll do this in the next exercise.

-In the following exercise, we'll import an API into Azure API Management and we'll add a caching policy to it.

 [!include[](../../../includes/azure-sandbox-regions-first-mention-note-friendly.md)]